maticnetwork/matic.js/content/docs/pos/erc20/withdraw-start.md

 ```

-store the txHash which will be used to [exit the withdraw process]().
+The received transaction hash will be used to exit the withdraw process.
+So we recommend to store it.